-secondary schedules - programmable schedules in panels for use in such applications as late to close security code - see user code.
+secondary schedules - programmable schedules in panels for use in such applications as late to close annunciation and auto arming.
+You can also program secondary schedules to restrict codes that have certain authority levels to disarming the system only during selected times.

+security code - see user code.